Homelessness in the San Francisco Bay Area: Santa Rosa

-In 2019, the Joe Rodota Trail in Santa Rosa had the large homeless encampment in the history of Sonoma County, but was dispersed in January 2020, with some of its inhabitants relocating to other areas of Sonoma County.
-Homeless encampments often shift in Santa Rosa and surrounding areas, but are often found near downtown especially along the West End neighborhood, and small streets along Santa Rosa Avenue have small trailer and tent populations.
-There are over 2,700 homeless people in Sonoma County, 0.6% of the county’s population.
+In 2019, the Joe Rodota Trail in Santa Rosa had the largest homeless encampment in the history of Sonoma County, but was dispersed in January 2020, with some of its inhabitants relocating to other areas of Sonoma County.
+Homeless encampments often shift in Santa Rosa and surrounding areas but are often found near downtown, especially along the West End neighborhood, and small streets along Santa Rosa Avenue have small trailer and tent populations.
+There are over 2,700 homeless people in Sonoma County, 0.6% of the county's population.
 Much of the homeless situation in Sonoma County also is found in Petaluma, Rohnert Park, Sebastopol, and especially in terms of per capita, the Russian River area that focuses on Guerneville is roughly 4-5% homeless.

-The impact of homelessness on physical and social wellbeing
+The impact of homelessness on physical and social well-being

 Homeless populations are especially susceptible to physical and mental ill-health due to their lack of shelter and social safety nets.
 Not only are homeless populations more exposed to infectious diseases, injuries, and psychosocial pressures that lead to mental health issues, but they also rarely receive adequate care from the San Francisco area healthcare system.
 As victims of social and structural disenfranchisement, many displaced individuals resort to drug use and drug-related social communities as coping strategies.
 Homelessness in San Francisco is correlated with increased rates of substance abuse—methamphetamine, black-tar heroin, and crack cocaine were the most common illegal drugs found on San Francisco streets in 2018.
-A cycle of poverty and drug abuse contributes to the growth of the homeless population, and many homeless feel that they cannot escape.
+A cycle of poverty and substance use contribute to the growth of the homeless population, and many homeless feel that they cannot escape.